Servideska/HPC/doc.zih.tu-dresden.de/docs/software/performance_engineering_overview.md

 It requires some time, training, and practice to fully benefit from the tool's features.
 See [Score-P](scorep.md) for further details.

-### Slurm Profiler

-!!! hint "Easy to use performance visualization of entire batch jobs"

-The [Slurm Profiler](../jobs_and_resources/slurm_profiling.md) gathers performance data from every task/node of a given [batch job](../jobs_and_resources/slurm.md).
-It records a coarse-grained [trace](#trace) for subsequent analysis.
-[Instrumentation](#instrumentation) of the applications under test is not needed.
-The data analysis of the given set of system metrics needs to be initiated by the user with a command line interface.
-The resulting performance metrics are accessible in a simple graphical front-end that provides time/performance graphs.

 ### Vampir